Academic Review and Planning Advisory Committee (ARPAC)

 For more information regarding academic program review, see:

-At ÃÛÌÒ´«Ã½Æƽâ°æÏÂÔØ, academic program review processes are administeredÌýby the Academic Review and Planning Advisory Committee (ARPAC), and supported by the Program Review teamÌýof the Office of Faculty Affairs.
+At ÃÛÌÒ´«Ã½ÆÆ½â°æÏÂÔØ, academic program review processes are administeredÌýby the Academic Review and Planning Advisory Committee (ARPAC), and supported by the Program Review teamÌýof the Office of Faculty Affairs.

 The Program Review Process

-At ÃÛÌÒ´«Ã½Æƽâ°æÏÂÔØ, some 70+ academic units undergo review over a seven-year period, called a review cycle.
+At ÃÛÌÒ´«Ã½ÆÆ½â°æÏÂÔØ, some 70+ academic units undergo review over a seven-year period, called a review cycle.

 The Academic Review and Planning Advisory Committee (ARPAC) works on behalf of the provost to make recommendations for unit improvement.
-ARPAC members are appointed by the provost with the concurrence of the Boulder Faculty Assembly; the committeeÌýisÌýcomposed of tenured faculty members representing multiple ÃÛÌÒ´«Ã½Æƽâ°æÏÂÔØ colleges and schools.
-In making its recommendations, ARPAC builds on the analysis and evaluation framework established by the self-study and discovery summary and external review reports.
-ARPAC also addresses and critiques follow-ups submitted by the units and deans after their reviews.
-When called on, the group convenes as the Academic Program Discontinuance Committee.
+In making its recommendations, ARPAC builds on the analysis and evaluation framework established by all reporting up to that point, including reports from the unit, the liaison discovery summary, and external review committee.
+ARPAC also addresses and critiques follow-ups submitted by the units, deans, and the provost/other central campus leaders after their reviews.Ìý

 Ìý